ArtamaMeyer/bitaxeGrafana/README.md

 # Setup
 This project helps setting up Grafana monitoring for your bitaxe miner.
+I will asume you have a basic understanding on Docker/Grafana

 We will be using:
 - Docker to run our containers
 - Grafana for visualisation